Theodore Roosevelt Dalton: Political career

-Dalton won his first Virginia Senate election as a write-in candidate in 1944, and became the leading Republican in Virginia during his 15 years a member of the Senate of Virginia.
+Dalton won his first Virginia Senate election as a write-in candidate in 1944 and became the leading Republican in Virginia during his fifteen years as a member of the Senate of Virginia.
 Senator Dalton ran unsuccessfully as the Republican candidate for Governor of Virginia in 1953 and 1957, in opposition to the fading but still dominant Democratic Byrd Organization led by United States Senator Harry F. Byrd.
 Both times Dalton proposed to abolish the poll tax.
 Dalton's first campaign was the high point of what appeared to be a new era for the Republican Party in Virginia.
-In the federal elections of 1952, three Virginia Republicans including Dalton's old law partner Poff were elected to Congress, and Dwight D. Eisenhower carried Virginia in the presidential election.
-In 1953, against Democrat Thomas Bahnson Stanley and Independent Howard Carwile, Dalton garnered 45% of the vote.
+In the federal elections of 1952, three Virginia Republicans, including Dalton's old law partner Poff, were elected to Congress, and Dwight D. Eisenhower carried Virginia in the presidential election.
+In 1953, against Democrat Thomas Bahnson Stanley and Independent Howard Carwile, Dalton garnered 45 percent of the vote.
 His running mates in that election were both lawyers: Stephen Timberlake of Staunton as the candidate for lieutenant governor and Walter Edward Hoffman of Norfolk (another future federal judge) for Attorney General.
 Public finance for transportation proved a crucial issue, as Senator Byrd took back his promise to his friend Dalton not to intervene, after Dalton proposed road bonds at odds with Byrd's doctrine of "pay as you go."

 School desegregation seemed the major issue in the 1957 election (in the wake of the 1954 and 1955 decisions in Brown v.
-Board of Education), and Dalton lost badly to Democrat J. Lindsay Almond By 1956, Byrd Democrats including Almond had responded with "Massive Resistance", vowing to close schools to avoid integration.
+Board of Education), and Dalton lost badly to Democrat J. Lindsay Almond.
+By 1956, Byrd Democrats including Almond had responded with "Massive Resistance", vowing to close schools to avoid integration.
 Passage of the Civil Rights Act of 1957 and efforts by the federal government to enforce desegregation in Little Rock Central High School were used against Republicans, and led to the widened margin of defeat for Dalton in his second statewide campaign.
 Dalton had criticized the Brown decisions, and proposed a pupil placement plan that would allow most schools to remain segregated "for maybe a hundred years."
 He also wrote to President Eisenhower, urging withdrawal of the troops from Little Rock, Arkansas.
-Nonetheless, Dalton managed just 36.5% of the vote.
+Nonetheless, Dalton managed just 36.5 percent of the vote.
 When Senator Byrd announced retirement plans in 1958, Senator Dalton cast the only vote in the General Assembly against a resolution urging Byrd to run again, which Byrd did.